coli-saar/tracl/main.typ

 You can then write the rest of your document as usual.
 Use the `#abstract` command to typeset your abstract.

-Use `anonymous:true` to generate an anonymous version of your paper that is suitable for submission to the conference.
+Use `anonymous: true` to generate an anonymous version of your paper that is suitable for submission to the conference.

+// If you split your document up over multiple source files, you may need to `#import "@preview/tracl..."` in every source file
+// to use the functions that tracl defines.
-If you split your document up over multiple source files, you will need to `#import "acl.typ"` in every source file to use the functions that tracl defines.
-The show rule with the call to `acl` should only appear once, in the main Typst source file.
+You can split your Typst document over multiple source files and combine them with `#include`, but the show rule with the call to `acl` should only appear once, in the main Typst source file that imports tracl.

 = Fonts

-You will need to install a number of free fonts to make tracl documents conform to the ACL style.
+You may need to install a number of free fonts to make tracl documents conform to the ACL style.
 See the #link("https://github.com/coli-saar/tracl")[README] for details.

 The serif, sans-serif, and monospace fonts that tracl uses to typeset the document can be accessed